 Software AG disrupts the market with social selling

 Software AG were looking to accelerate existing opportunities through their Digital Business Platform pipeline by engaging the change agents – known as “mobilisers” – among their target audience.
 Their social selling programme was developed to trigger conversations with mobilisers based on exclusive content – hosted on “The Disrupt Club”, a dedicated professional community site – and help them achieve their digital transformation goals.
 By adopting social selling through The Disrupt Club, account owners built up brand credibility and deepened relationships, boosting their ability to close deals.
 Read the case study here.

 (1) HubSpot – The State of Inbound 2014-2015: Sales Edition

-Six insider secrets, direct from the mouths, and the hard-won experience, of two top UK social selling experts speaking at the MOI Disrupt Forum on 19 May 2016.
+6 secrets: Six insider tips, direct from the mouths of two top UK social selling experts.